BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 * Error Fixes.

 I also downloaded Adventure works 2012 sample database on my SSMS to explore and stay abreast of many query statements, error messages and possible fixes via research.
-* Visualization/ Report Marketing metrics.

-Built a Google Analytics marketing metrics / report on Power BI desktop with source data from Sql database.
-* Visualization/ Report Marketing metrics.

-Built a Google Analytics marketing metrics / report on Power BI desktop with source data from Sql database.
-* Data Exploration and Visualization.

-Exploring the data to create an actionable/ insightful report visualization with solid look and feel.
-* Power BI service.

-Publish the report to my workspace (power bi service) creating dashboard board with relevant KPI's
-* Data Cleaning.

-I also created an actionable/ insightful Sales report on power Bi desktop with source data from Access db and Excel workbook.
-Cleaning the data to create a stunning look and feel (visualization).
-* Power BI service.

- And then publish the report to my workspace (power bi service) creating dashboard board with relevant KPI's

 ## [Some Dataset/ Dataset: 1 ](https://github.com/BriggsOkiotor/My-Data-Analysis-self-practice-milestone/tree/main/Data%20sources)
 ## [Dataset: 2](https://github.com/BriggsOkiotor/My-Data-Analysis-self-practice-portfolio/commit/ed691ded5e18d1751f2127ec4b2c668aa054b9ef)